 Something went wrong and I need to contact Muench Workshops in Ushuaia!

 You can reach us by email ( [email protected] ) or call us at +1 (866) 745-7300 (yes, this will work from Ushuaia) or by using WhatsApp or a text to +1 917 854 8118 (Andy Williams).

 Remind me about what’s included, and what’s not included.

-Included: Welcome drink and afternoon snack on December 1, 2020 at Albatros Hotel (between 3:00 PM and 5:00 PM).
-All meals from Dinner on December 1, 2020 through breakfast on December 11, 2020.
-Lodging on board ship, use of expedition gear kit including waterproof jacket, pants, dry bag, binoculars, and walking stick, shore excursions, photographic instruction and guiding, all lectures and programs aboard ship and on land.
+Included: Welcome drink on November 30, 2022, at Albatros Hotel (4:00 PM).
+All meals from Dinner on December 1, 2022, through breakfast on December 11, 2022.
+Lodging on board ship, shore excursions, photographic instruction and guiding, all lectures and programs aboard ship and on land.

 I heard something about Biosecurity Protocols in Antarctica, can you explain?